how it felt to be alive in February 2020

 small but perfectly formed…

-Nowadays, when even the format of the album is under threat from the ability to download single songs, EPs (always a lesser format) seem ephemeral or even pointless.
-It was not always so, however; although posterity has made Just For A Day and maybe even Whirlpool and Ferment into ‘classic albums’, those who were around at the time will remember that virtually every shoegaze album was initially regarded as a disappointment upon release, and all were completely eclipsed by My Bloody Valentine’s genre defining/destroying Loveless when it finally emerged from its long gestation (or what seemed at the time a long gestation; compared with m b v (finally released in 2013), Loveless seems almost hastily thrown together).
+Nowadays, when even the format of the album is under threat from streaming services, social media and the ability to download single songs, the EP (always a lesser format) seems ephemeral or even pointless.
+It was not always so, however; although posterity has made Just For A Day and maybe even Whirlpool and Ferment into ‘classic albums’, many of those who were around, reading the music weeklies (an important point) at the time will remember that virtually every shoegaze album from 1990 onwards was initially regarded as a disappointment upon release.
+And all of them were then completely eclipsed by My Bloody Valentine’s genre defining/destroying Loveless when it finally emerged from its long gestation (or what seemed at the time a long gestation; compared with m b v – finally released in 2013 – Loveless seems almost hastily thrown together).

 MyBloodyValentineLoveless

-That the genre is ideally suited to the format of the EP partly has to do with style; although no two shoegaze bands sounded as alike as their contemporary detractors claimed, it’s true to say that effects-laden guitars, wistful vocals and hazy, dreamy atmospheres predominated – and these things are on the whole more effective in small doses.
-Likewise, the subject matter of the majority of these bands was enigmatic and allusive rather than forthright or obvious – understanding lyrics (or even singing along to them) is by no means a prerequisite for good music, but it does give an album a focal point aside from the overall sound; in the majority of shoegaze records the vocals are an integral part of that sound and often the lyrics are barely audible.
+That the genre is ideally suited to the format of the EP partly has to do with its style.
+Although no two shoegaze bands sounded quite as alike as their contemporary detractors claimed, it’s true to say that effects-laden guitars, wistful vocals and hazy, dreamy atmospheres predominated – and these things are on the whole more effective in small doses.
+Likewise, the subject matter of the majority of these bands was enigmatic and allusive rather than forthright or obvious.
+Understanding lyrics (or even singing along to them) is by no means a prerequisite for good music, but it does give an album a focal point aside from the overall sound; but in the majority of shoegaze records the vocals are an integral part of that sound and the lyrics are barely discernible.

-EPs, singles and even mini-albums were therefore the ideal way to experience the style:
+EPs, singles and even mini-albums were therefore the ideal way to experience what during the period became (sneeringly) called shoegaze:

 The architects of shoegaze